Aspiring harmonica players should

 Special 20 is

-our favorite Hohner diatonic for price and quality.
+our favourite Hohner diatonic for price and quality.
 It's also the first

 choice of demanding players like Blues Travellers' John Popper.
 If you look closely at the

-resemble the world-famous wood-bodied Hohner Marine Band.
+resemble the world-famous wood-comb Hohner Marine Band.
 However, the

-Special 20 has all the advantages of a plastic body.
+Special 20 has the advantages of a plastic comb.
 Why not make it

 The serious beginner can't go wrong with a